Israeli foods you must try include spicy foods

 6 large eggs

-- You need a large nonstick deep sauté pan that has a cover.
+- You need a large, nonstick, deep sauté pan with a cover.
 Sauté onions in olive oil until opaque and tender.

 - Add red bell pepper and continue sauteing until it softens up.